 Dzibanche Ruins Tour Details

-This tour departs from The Native Choice Office four blocks from the port, check tour meeting point for details.
+This tour departs from The Native Choice Kiosk a few steps from the port entrance, check tour meeting point for details.

 The ride from Costa Maya to Dzibanche Ruins takes two hours, with a possible rest stop at Bacalar town for bathrooms, gas and for our guests to stretch legs.